Top seeds Djokovic, Halep into Italian Open finals - France 24

 Rome (AFP)

-Top seeds Novak Djokovic and Simona Halep both advanced to the finals of the Italian Open on Sunday as fans returned to the stands at the Foro Italico for the first time this week.
+Top seeds Novak Djokovic and Simona Halep both advanced to the finals of the Italian Open on Sunday as fans returned to the stands at the Foro Italico for the first time.

-World number one Djokovic booked a place in a 10th Rome final with a 7-5, 6-3 win over Norway's Casper Ruud.
+World number one Djokovic beat Norway's Casper Ruud 7-5, 6-3 and will play Argentine Diego Schwartzman for his fifth Rome title.

+Top women's seed Simona Halep reached a third final where she faces defending champion Karolina Pliskova for a trophy the Romanian narrowly missed out on in 2017 and 2018.

+"Of course, you know, with Nadal in the finals and without Nadal in the finals makes a big difference," said Djokovic, who has played five of his nine finals against Nadal in Rome.

+"So it's going to be strange not facing him, but at the same time, I won't underestimate anybody that steps on the court against me tomorrow."

-The Serb can win a record 36th Masters title on Sunday.
-He is currently tied on 35 with Rafael Nadal, who fell in the quarter-finals.
+The Serb can win a record 36th Masters title on Monday.
+He is currently tied on 35 with Nadal.

-"I don't take anything for granted, even after 15 years on the Tour, I still enjoy it," said Djokovic, a four-time Rome champion who lost to Nadal in last year's final.

-"I still have a hunger for the titles and putting myself in a position to fight for the title is exactly where I want to be."

 Italy's government from Sunday allowed up to 1,000 spectators at open-air sports events for the first time since the coronavirus lockdown.